SebBuchelt/georef_webcam/README.md

 If you want to project several files, just insert the file extension (e.g. tif, png, jpg).
 In this case, the optional variable _`image_folder`_ is required.
 All dataset with the specified file extension in this folder will be projected.
 - `pixel_size`: define spatial resolution of your product.
 - `out_dir`: directory, where produced maps should be stored.
-- _`fill_nodata`_ (optional): voids in the dataset can be filled with interpolation here. <br /> <br />
+- _`fill_nodata`_ (optional): voids in the projected dataset can be filled with interpolation here. <br /> <br />

-# References
+# Citation
+Please cite `georef_webcam` as following:
+- Buchelt, S. (2020-): georef_webcam V.1.0, https://github.com/SebBuchelt/georef_webcam.
-This work is primarily based on the [PRACTISE software](https://github.com/shaerer/PRACTISE):
+As this work is primarily based on the [PRACTISE software](https://github.com/shaerer/PRACTISE) and its functionalities, please also cite:
 - Härer, S., Bernhardt, M., and Schulz, K.: PRACTISE: PRACTISE V.2.1.
 Zenodo, doi:10.5281/zenodo.35646, 2015.
-- Härer, S., Bernhardt, M., and Schulz, K.: PRACTISE – Photo Rectification And ClassificaTIon SoftwarE (V.2.1), Geosci.
-Model Dev., 9, 307-321, doi:10.5194/gmd-9-307-2016, 2016.

 I also want to give special thanks to Gerhard Keuschnig & Florian Radlherr from [foto-webcam.eu](https://www.foto-webcam.eu), who provide a great system for high-resolution webcam images.
 The images used here are provided by their website.